kadamwhite/talks/2018/wceu/slides.md

 ---

-# Markdown Documentation
+### <small>This is a talk about</small> Markdown Documentation

 ???

 What we do have is our documentation.
 And I think the humble markdown files in our repositories are under-appreciated.

-I was talking to another developer recently and I happened to what they did for documentation at their company. "just README files," they replied, sounding embarrassed.
+Talking to another engineer recently, I happened to ask how they handled documentation at their company. "just README files," they replied, sounding embarrassed.

 You should _never_ be embarrassed of your documentation!
 The hardest part is writing it.
 And if we take even a tiny bit of time to write our processes down, these simple files can have a major impact on project success.